-I design operational systems for people who can't afford for them to fail.
+Senior Product Designer @ Solvei8 I design operational systems for people who can't afford for them to fail.
+Multi-role coordination, high-stakes workflows, non-tech-savvy users under time pressure.
+Six verticals across 130+ factories.

 Worked on MES software for high-density, data-heavy factory environments.
 Focused on information hierarchy and interaction patterns for desktop and mobile interfaces used daily on production floors across Southeast Asia.

-I keep going back to cities I've already been to.
-There's something about knowing a place well enough to have a favourite corner in it.
+I follow football and cricket with the same obsessive attention I bring to interaction flows, which is either a strength or a problem, depending on who you ask.
+I travel, but I keep going back to places I've already been to.
+There's something about knowing a city well enough to have a favourite corner in it.

 Be curious,